 The following management practices will help you care for your lawn throughout the year.
 Location, terrain, soil type and condition, age of the lawn, previous lawn care, and other factors affect turf performance, so adjust these management practices and dates to suit your particular lawn.

-Follow March through May guidelines.
+Follow guidelines for March through May.

 If thatch is thicker than 1⁄2 inch, remove it using a vertical mower.
 Thatch can be removed monthly if the lawn has sufficient time to recover.

 Preventive treatments for white grubs can occur in June, when adults are flying and starting to lay eggs.
 Curative treatments for white grubs are applied after the larvae have hatched from the egg stage.
 The best time to apply curative treatments is when grubs are actively feeding near the soil surface, about 24 hours after significant rainfall.
 See the NC State Extension publication White Grubs in Turf for specific recommendations.